 - 2.1 Only teams accepted by the Organising Authority (OA) will be eligible to compete. - 2.2 The damage liability is the limit of liability of each skipper for each incident.
-In the event that a team is liable to cover any repair/maintenance costs, the skipper may be required to resolve the matter, up to a maximum liability of \$1000 per incident, prior to the next raceday. - 2.3 Each skipper is responsible for the damage or loss to their boat and equipment up to the maximum liability defined in SI 2.2 unless responsibility is otherwise assigned by the OA. - 2.4 After the warning signal for a race the helmsperson shall not leave the helm for the duration of that race, except in an emergency.
+In the event that a team is liable to cover any repair/maintenance costs, the skipper may be required to resolve the matter, up to a maximum liability of \$1000 per incident, prior to the next raceday. - 2.3 Each skipper is responsible for the damage or loss to their boat unless responsibility is otherwise assigned by the OA. - 2.4 After the warning signal for a race the registered helmsperson shall not leave the helm for the duration of that race, except in an emergency.
 The helmsperson shall be a registered crew member. - 2.5 When a registered crew member is unable to continue in the event, the Race Committee may authorise a substitute, a temporary substitute or other adjustment.